thanhdatdev/youtube-video-sharing-app/README.md

 ## Troubleshooting

+If you encounter any issues while using our YouTube Video Sharing App, refer to the troubleshooting guide below for assistance.

+### Issue: Incorrect Postgresql User

+If your Postgresql container default user is set to `root` instead of `postgres`, it may cause authentication issues.

+#### Solution:

-1. If your `Postgresql` container default is `root` instead of `postgres`.
-You can try to access to container with command `docker exec -it <<postgres-container-id>> bash`, then execute command: `CREATE ROLE postgres WITH LOGIN SUPERUSER PASSWORD 'postgres';`
+1. Access the Postgresql container using the command: `docker exec -it <<postgres-container-id>> bash`
+2. Once inside the container, execute the following command to create a new user with the appropriate privileges: `CREATE ROLE postgres WITH LOGIN SUPERUSER PASSWORD 'postgres';`